tldr-pages/tldr/pages/linux/script.md

 > Record all terminal output to file.

-- Record user's session to a file named "typescript" in current directory:
+- Record a new session to a file named `typescript` in the current directory:

 `script`